 10 Places to eat as a Vegan in Bangkok

-Enjoy a vegan gourmet dinner served at the chef’s home.
+Enjoy a vegan gourmet dinner in Bangkok served at the chef’s home.
 Supper Clubs are unique dining events and very popular in Europe – a cross between a dinner party and a restaurant.
 The only difference between this dinner and an expensive high street establishment is that you dine in the relaxed, informal atmosphere of the dining room at the chef’s home and you meet amazing people from all walks of life.
 The menu contains 5 gourmet courses and can be originals or a fusion inspired by different recipes and cuisine all over there world which has been veganized.
-Dishes like veggie truffle dumpling with raspberry chili sauce, asparagus gnocchi with mushroom almond cream, Tiramisu, chocolate lava raspberry parfait, and rustic cheese platter with baileys are just some example of what you can expect.
 On the website you will see pictures of the past events and get an idea of what kind of food is served.
-You’ll figure out the actual menu when you arrive.
 This event is for adventurous foodies and takes place one´s to twice a month.
 It is not only a dinner but a unique experience where you will go home with a story.
 The location varies and you’ll get the exact direction with your booking confirmation.

 OPEN: 1-2 times a month starting from 7pm